moseshunsu/multi-tenancy-hostel-software/README.md

 ## Usage/Examples

-This project has a well-documented OpenAPI (Swagger) interface, which can be accessed [here](https://multi-tenancy-hostel-software-production.up.railway.app/swagger-ui/index.html#/) or [here](https://multi-tenant-hostel-application.onrender.com/swagger-ui/index.html#/).
-Note that when using the Swagger documentation, make sure select to the server which corresponds to the domain name.
+This project has a well-documented OpenAPI (Swagger) interface, which can be accessed [here](https://multi-tenancy-hostel-software-production.up.railway.app/swagger-ui/index.html#/)

 ## Key Highlights / Uniqueness